rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 By not moving and by being at rest, a Yogi solves the first piece of our beaming puzzle: muscles are big consumers of energy and oxygen in the body.

+The Yogi is redirecting all the energy created from breathing to something else other than muscles.

 **In lotus position a Yogi meditates.**

 For now, lets simplify the word meditation as the relaxing of our mind.